-The sweet, bright flavor of Meyer lemon — a cross between a Eureka lemon and a mandarin orange — is one of winter’s best gifts.
+The sweet, bright flavor of Meyer lemon is one of the season’s best gifts.
 Enjoy a taste any time of year by preserving it in this tangy marmalade, which gets a kick of spice from fresh and crystallized ginger.
 The marmalade is perfect for spreading on bread or scones with coffee or tea, as an addition to a brunch buffet, or as a filling for delicate crepes (see our recipe below).

-For the best texture, slice the lemons very thinly — it’s easiest to do using a mandoline.
-If you prefer a more pure Meyer lemon flavor, you can leave out the ginger.
+For the best texture, slice the lemons very thinly (it’s easiest to do using a mandoline).
+And if you prefer a more pure Meyer lemon flavor, you can leave out the ginger.

 Meyer Lemon-Ginger Marmalade